humbertoTFT/DFT_dihedral/README.md

-# DFT dihedral fit data
+# FFT dihedral fit data

 This repository contains the data associated with the manuscript: